lemenade3/Battleship/README.md

 To DO:

 1. give dropped ship info to placeship --- DONE
-   1a. allow orientatiom of ship to be changed by double clicking
+   1a. allow orientatiom of ship to be changed by double clicking --- DONE
 2. revise namings of boards to make it simpler to read
 3. separate out player board rendering and enemy board rendering
 4. move decision making logic for endgame out of domManipulation and back into game module
 5. fix classes on gameboard, should be using classlist.add
+6. create logic to allow computer to randomly place ships
+7. revise styling
+8. create pass and play mode
+   nine. improve ai targeting logic